Didier (film)

 Didier is a 1997 French comedy film written and directed by Alain Chabat.
 It stars Jean-Pierre Bacri and Alain Chabat.
 Chabat received a César Award for Best Debut in 1998.

 Plot

-Jean-Pierre, a football agent, has agreed to keep Didier, the dog of friend and film journalist Annabelle.
+Jean-Pierre, a football agent, has agreed to keep Didier, his sister's dog - film journalist Annabelle.
 During the night, the Labrador is transformed into a human, at least in appearance, but Didier is still a dog psychologically.
 Confronted by Richard, the boss of the football club that hires him, Jean-Pierre did not need another problem in addition to the ones from his famous football players, Fabrice and Baco, both injured only one week before a very important match against the Paris Saint-Germain.
 Didier is going to help him and replace the injured players.
 But the real mission of Didier is to reconcile Jean-Pierre and his girlfriend Maria.